philippemezzadri/frisquet-esphome/README.md

 ## `boiler.set_mode` Action

 This [action](<https://esphome.io/automations/actions#actions>) sets the boiler operating mode.
-This parameter is actually included in the frames sent to the boiler but I haven't seen any significant effect of the setting.
+This parameter is actually included in the frames sent to the boiler by the Satellite so we reproduce this behaviour in this component.

+Note: the actual effect of the operating mode on boiler behaviour is not fully documented by Frisquet and may vary by boiler model.
+We haven't seen any significant effect of the setting.

 ```yaml
 on_...: